-Where the sky's the limit GUARDIANS of the MEADOW DEFENDERS OF THE TRUST
+Where the sky's the limit

+GUARDIANS of the MEADOW

+DEFENDERS OF THE TRUST

-This year, 2020, marks the 25th anniversary of the creation of Reg's Wildflower Meadow and sadly it also marks the biggest challenge in the Trust's 55 year history.
-The necessary restrictions we have put in place to help the fight against COVID-19 are severely impacting our income and the future of the Trust and our renowned conservation work is in jeopardy.
-We are appealing to friends and supporters of the Trust to help us raise funds by becoming a Guardian of the Meadow and adopting a plot.
+2020 marked the 25th anniversary of the creation of Reg's Wildflower Meadow and to celebrate this special part of our history, you can become a Guardian of the Meadow by adopting a plot.
 In 1995, we created a seven-acre chalk downland wildflower meadow, rewilding what was formerly an agricultural field.
 Named in memory of one of the Trust's founders, Reg Smith, the meadow is an integral part of the visitor's experience.
-The meadow is a special place to many people whether it be memories of watching our beautiful birds fly across the wild flowers, where wedding photos were taken, to remember a loved one, or by simply bringing it to life by being part of our Sarson Falconer display.
-Please help us to secure the future of the Hawk Conservancy Trust and help protect the future of the meadow, the Hawk Conservancy Trust and ultimately the fortunes of birds of prey and their habitats.
-By sharing our past with you, we hope that you can help secure our future.
-"Dear Friend of the Trust, I ask you to please consider supporting this appeal, in doing so you will directly help us to safeguard the future of the Trust and all of its conservation efforts with birds of prey.
-We will then , all of us, continue to be inspired by Reg's Wildflower Meadow.
+The meadow is a special place to many people whether it be memories of watching our beautiful birds fly across the wild flowers, where wedding photos were taken or to remember a loved one.
+"Dear Friend of the Trust, I ask you to please consider becoming a Guardian of the Meadow.
+Your Guardianship will help the Trust to continue its conservation efforts with birds of prey.
+With your support, we hope many others will continue to be inspired by Reg's Wildflower Meadow.
 Young and old will have the opportunity to learn and be enthralled as our birds soar in the valley for generations to come, something that my late father, I know, would be so proud of."
 Ashley Smith - Founder